-Become an Au Pair
+Become An Au Pair

-An au pair is a young adult, between the ages of 18 and 26, who travels to the United States on a J-1 Visitor Exchange Visa to provide childcare in exchange for the experience to live with and become part of an American family.
+An au pair is a cultural exchange participant between the ages of 18 and 26 who travels to the United States on the J-1 Visitor Exchange Visa to provide childcare in exchange for the experience to live with and become part of an American family.

-- Improve your English language skills
+- Have good English language skills*

 - Be a secondary school graduate or equivalent

 - Be in good health and have no criminal record